Permafrost/TundraTN/SERVICES.md

 are other documents with the same document type, sender, receiver, and SHA-512 message digest of the document content.

+If the given document is unique (not a duplicate), it's unique key will be inserted into the `BizDocUniqueKeys` database table, to be used by future duplicate document checks.

+The calculated unique key will also be added as an attribute to the given document if a document attribute named `Unique Key` exists in Trading Networks, whether or not this document is considered a duplicate.

-This service is designed to be called as a custom document duplicate check service from Trading Networks, and is compatible with the the `WmTN/wm.tn.rec:DupCheckService` specification.
+This service can be called as a custom document duplicate check service from Trading Networks document types, as it is silently compatible with the `WmTN/wm.tn.rec:DupCheckService` specification.

-This service can also be called directly, and it will perform the duplicate check when called and store the calculated unique key against the document to be used for future duplicate checks.
+This service can also be called directly, when the result of using a document type duplicate check is not desirable.

 #### Inputs:

-* `bizdoc` is the Trading Networks document to be checked.
+* `$bizdoc` is the Trading Networks document to be checked.
 Only the `InternalID` of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
-* `bizdoc.content` is an optional string, byte array, input stream, or `IData` document used to calculate the SHA-512 message digest.
+* `$bizdoc.content` is an optional string, byte array, input stream, or `IData` document used to calculate the SHA-512 message digest.
 If an `IData` document is provided, it is first canonicalized by recursively sorting the keys in ascending lexicographic order and then serialized as minified JSON before calculating the message digest.
-If not specified, the bizdoc's default content part will be used.
+If not specified, the `$bizdoc` default content part will be used.

 #### Outputs:

-* `duplicate` is a boolean flag which when `true` indicates that the given document was detected as a duplicate of another pre-existing document.
-* `message` is a message describing the result of the duplicate check suitable for logging.
-* `bizdoc` is the Trading Networks document that was checked.
+* `$bizdoc` is the Trading Networks document that was checked.
-* `bizdoc.content` is the content used to calculate the SHA-512 message digest.
+* `$bizdoc.content` is the content used to calculate the SHA-512 message digest.
 The content is returned in the same format as provided.
 This is important as when the content was provided as an input stream, it is necessarily consumed by the SHA-512 message digest calculation, and therefore a new input stream containing the same input content is returned for subsequent use by the caller.
+* `$bizdoc.duplicate?` is a boolean flag which when `true` indicates that the given document was detected as a duplicate of another pre- existing document.
+* `$bizdoc.duplicate.key` is the unique key calculated for the given `$bizdoc` that was used to check for duplicate documents.
+* `$bizdoc.duplicate.message` is a message describing the result of the duplicate check suitable for logging.
-* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is the pre-existing duplicate of `bizdoc`.
+* `$bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is the pre-existing duplicate of `$bizdoc`.

 ---